 I worked for 29 years as an editor of the American wine magazine The Wine Spectator as well as its sister publication on cigars, Cigar Aficionado.
 I have probably tasted about 150,000 wines in my career.
 Read Wikipedia for my full, more detailed biography.

 I am also the wine editor for Asia Tatler, with magazine editions in such key cites as Hong Kong, Macau, China, Taiwan, and Singapore, as well as Malaysia, Indonesia, Philippines, and Thailand.
 I do regular tastings in Florence, Los Angeles, Bordeaux, and Hong Kong.
-I also write for Simple News in Moscow.

 I believe that today’s wine drinker deserves more than just written wine reviews and criticism.
 They need to see with their own eyes the place, the people, and the rating process.
 There’s so much more to learn about wine than just simple numbers and prose.